Coronary Artery Spasm: Causes, Symptoms, and Treatments

 Both types can increase the risk of heart attacks or arrhythmias if left untreated.

-Risk Factors for Coronary Artery Spasm
+What are the Risk Factors for Coronary Artery Spasm?

 Several factors contribute to CAS, including smoking, high cholesterol, hypertension, Raynaud's phenomenon, migraines, and chronic stress.
 Identifying and managing these risk factors can help prevent coronary artery spasm and its complications.